-Lolita M. Jones, MSHS, RHIA, CCS, Healthcare Data Mining Consultant
+Lolita M. Jones, MSHS, RHIA, CCS, CRC, Medico-Social Coding Consultant

-Get access to our library of query rules for medical coding and reimbursement data mining – and receive alerts when new query rules are added.
+Get access to our library of coding validation rules – and receive alerts when new rules are added.

 A Query is a request for data or information from a database(s).
 Rules define specific constraints associated with the requested data.

-Lolita Jones is available for custom query rule development and more.
+Lolita Jones is available to write custom coding validation rules and more.

 Free Sample Data Mining Query Rule